jbillo/lambda-website-monitor/README.md

 * Tagging resources with attributes other than the stack tags
 * Better timeout value (multiple websites may take over 35 seconds, especially with timeouts); fork/refork functionality that continues the Lambda if we have a long timeout on one site
+* Class that stores state for single Lambda invocation

 ## References and resources
 Other solutions and documentation I reviewed while developing this included: